AntonSobolev/AntonSobolev.github.io/_pages/about.md

 ---
 <span style="font-family:'JetBrains Mono';font-size: 175%;"><b>Anton Sobolev</b></span>

 I am an Assistant Professor at the University of Texas at Dallas.
-My research spans four interconnected fields: contentious politics, information control & beliefs manipulation, cybercrime, and cognitive disorders.
+My research spans four interconnected fields: contentious politics, information control & beliefs manipulation, cybercrime, and cognitive sciences.
 Together, they form a framework for understanding the evolving logic of coercion, persuasion, and exploits in the cyberspace and beyond.

 [Join me in this discovery!](https://anton-sobolev.youcanbook.me/) Find my Google Scholar profile [here](https://scholar.google.com/citations?user=NBBrsKwAAAAJ&hl=en) and my CV [here](cv/).